ChristianPari/365-Days-of-Code/README.md

+<h2>Day 351-352</h2>

+Working on understanding Two Factor Auth, created a basic program using Flask Python Twilio and Authy to create a simple OTP 2FA

 <h2>Day 346-350</h2>

 Continued work on my Java Fullstack App to create a HR directory for companies, signup / signin features being created utilizing Spring Security.
 Recently added CORS handling and working on errors during routing